chapel-lang/chapel/doc/rst/platforms/cray.rst

 systems.
 We expect to provide it in the pre-built module no later than the 1.25.0 release.

-The new PALS launcher for EX systems is supported by CHapel 1.24.0, but it has to be selected manually, by setting ``CHPL_LAUNCHER=pals``.
+The new PALS launcher for EX systems is supported by Chapel 1.24.0, but it has to be selected manually, by setting ``CHPL_LAUNCHER=pals``.
 The default launcher selection cannot pick it by default.
 We expect to add that support as soon as possible.